-Financial assets not irrevocably designated on initial recognition at FVTOCI are classified as subsequently measured at amortised cost, FVTOCI or fair value through profit or loss (FVTPL) on the basis of both:
+Financial assets not irrevocably designated on initial recognition at FVTOCI are classified as subsequently measured at amortised cost, FVTOCI or fair value through profit or loss (FVTPL) based on both:

-- (a) The Fund's business model for managing the financial assets; and - (b) The contractual cash flow characteristics of the financial asset.
+- The Fund's business model for managing the financial assets. - The contractual cash flow characteristics of the financial asset.

-Classification of financial liabilities
+(iii) Classification of financial liabilities